Learning Regional Attraction for Line Segment Detection

 Most of the existing line segment detectors are built upon edge pixel identification with two main drawbacks:

-such work lacks elegant solutions to solve the issues caused by inaccurate or incorrect edge detection results (e.g., local ambiguity, high false positive detection rates and incomplete line segments) and requires carefully designed heuristics or extra contextual information to infer line segments from identified edge pixels.
+such work lacks elegant solutions to solve the issues caused by inaccurate or incorrect edge detection results (

 |